Why does CCU have a licensing program?

 How can I find licensed products?

-The Office of University Communication maintains a list of manufacturers licensed by the University to produce Coastal Carolina University merchandise.
+The Office of University Marketing and Communication maintains a list of manufacturers licensed by the University to produce Coastal Carolina University merchandise.
 Organizations that need help locating licensed manufacturers of particular products should contact the Marketing/Licensing team.

 Which items are subject to royalties or right fees?